 Overcoming Barriers

 Evidence from Sherrington et al. (2019) shows exercise benefits extend into the 80s and 90s; it’s never too late to start.
 If you’re worried about falling, begin with chair-supported exercises, since regular movement actually reduces fall risk over time.
-Gentle exercise increases energy rather than depleting it, so even 2-3 minutes on low-energy days is worth doing.
+Gentle exercise increases energy rather than depleting it, so even 2 to 3 minutes on low-energy days is worth doing.
 Appropriate exercise often reduces chronic pain; work with your doctor to identify safe options for your situation.
 Five minutes is genuinely achievable, and you are worth 5 minutes of daily self-care.
 If you feel self-conscious, start at home and build confidence before joining group activities.

 Medical Considerations for Gentle Age-Adapted Fall Prevention